Arms Control Negotiation Academy

 The Arms Control Negotiation Academy (ACONA) is a 12-month high-level professional development program for a competitively selected cohort of 16 rising international security experts and practitioners.

 The world is facing new global security threats.
 Great power and regional tensions are on the rise.
-The post–World War II security architecture is disintegrating.
-The Arms Control Negotiation Academy asks the next generation of arms control negotiators to meet the security challenges of our time.
+The post-World War II security architecture is disintegrating.
+In this crucial moment in history, the Arms Control Negotiation Academy asks the next generation of arms control negotiators to meet the security challenges of our time.

 What Is ACONA?